Jennifer Saunders On Stage - Theatre Credits, Bio and Tickets

 Saunders last role in the West End, and her first in 20 years, was in 2017 when she appeared in a production of Lady Windermere’s Fan, directed by Kathy Burke as part of Dominic Dromgoole’s Oscar Wilde season at the Vaudeville Theatre.

 She returns to the West End stage in 2020 to star in Blithe Spirit, a new production of Noel Coward’s comedy about a clairvoyant visiting a writer in need of inspiration.
-The play runs at the Duke of York’s Theatre from 5th March 2020.
+The play ran at the Duke of York’s Theatre from 5th March 2020.
 Saunders was also due to star in the London revival of Sister Act as Mother Superior, but has now been postponed to 2022.
 Read here for more information.